luiseih/jsmd2/README.md

 # jsmd2

-Job Search Multiple Database 2 is a project to help people keep track of their job applications, company profiles, outcomes.
+Job Search Management Database 2 is a project to help people keep track of their job applications, company profiles, outcomes.
 Sort of a CRM for job searches.

+Why 2?
+Well, the first version was just a simple spreadsheet.